AdrielDeVera/Persona-Repo/README.md

 A comprehensive React + TypeScript demonstration of Persona KYC integration featuring both **Buyer (modal)** and **Seller (inline)** flows.

+> **Note**: This version has been configured with a hardcoded buyer template ID (`itmpl_uHaDfigwShJ4xo4KUVqk14tcjJzU`) for immediate testing of the buyer verification flow.

 ## Features

 - **Buyer Flow**: Modal-based verification using Persona's JS SDK